zeagle848/TRIPCO-POC/README.md

 - [Dummy Data](#dummy-data)
 ## Getting Started

+You can either clone this repository on your local machine or simply download the code.

 Before we can start the live server, we must first make sure that Node.js is installed.
 Check by opening your console and running `node -v`.
 If you can't see a version number, you must install Node.js.

 To view the app locally, you can begin by installing the dependencies...